1Password/passkey-rs/passkey-types/README.md

 In this module the type names mirror exactly those in the specifications for ease of navigation.
 They are defined in a way that allows interoperability with the web types directly as well as the [JSON encoding] for over network communication.

 ### Bytes Serialization
-By default, the [`Bytes`] type serializes to an array of numbers for easy conversion to array buffers on the javascript side.
+By default, the [`Bytes`] type serializes to an array of numbers for easy conversion to array buffers on the JavaScript side.
 However, if you are interacting with a server directly or wish to use this crate with Android's [credential-manager] library, you may wish this type to serialize to Base64Url.
 To do so, simply enable the crate feature `serialize_bytes_as_base64_string`.
 In the future we will work on changing this behavior dynamically.

 ## CTAP 2